n8n-io/n8n-docs/docs/hosting/scaling/execution-data.md

 ## Reduce saved data

-!!! note "Configuration at workflow level"
+/// note | Configuration at workflow level
 You can also configure these settings on an individual workflow basis using the [workflow settings](/workflows/workflows/#workflow-settings).
+///
 You can select which executions data n8n saves.
 For example, you can save only executions that result in an `Error`.

 ```sh